 Yes, it is possible to own more than one Whole Life Insurance Policy.
 Your financial plan might include things like family protection, funding a business agreement, or collateral for a loan.
 For example, Sophia is a business owner in Quebec City who has two Whole Life Insurance policies.
 One policy is taken to protect the family; the second is part of a buy-sell agreement with her business partner.
 Such an arrangement is good for both her business and personal financial needs.

 If you should die, the cash value that is left over in your Whole Life Policy typically becomes part of the death benefit that is paid out to the beneficiaries you name.
 In the process, the total amount your beneficiaries receive is increased.
 Example: When one of Toronto’s most beloved teachers, Anita, passed away, her Whole Life Insurance Policy included the addition of her cash value accumulation, besides the normal death benefit.
 This went further to benefit her family at that very moment when they most needed some extra money.
-The excess money paid for the last expenses of Anita and bequeathed her children with a financial legacy.
+The excess money was paid for the last expenses of Anita and bequeathed to her children with a financial legacy.

 Choose the right amount of coverage with respect to your current responsibilities, future needs, and desired financial objectives to achieve for your dependents.
 Consider the debts you want to pay off and what your family might require in terms of income replacement, the cost of raising and educating children, and any future financial obligations.
 Example: Consider Tom, who is a resident of Edmonton.
 Tom sat down with a financial advisor for his review in order to decide the proper level of coverage.
-Together, they added up his mortgage, projected college costs for his two kids, and replacement income needed for his spouse to make sure that the Whole Life Policy he went with would fit right in terms of long-term financial security.
+Together, they added up his mortgage, projected college costs for his two kids, and calculated the replacement income needed for his spouse to make sure that the Whole Life Policy he went with would fit right in terms of long-term financial security.

 There is no “right” age to purchase a Whole Life Insurance Policy; it all depends on a person’s particular financial conditions and goals.
 Generally, purchasing at a young age means lower premiums and a buildup of cash value over a much higher amount of time.
 Consider, for instance, Lisa, a young professional who lives in Vancouver.
 Early in her thirties, she acquired a Whole Life Insurance Policy.
 Her rate of premium was set lower since she started early, and she began to create cash value from a tender age—two of the factors that create tremendous financial flexibility later in life.